marcusgia2505/classsExGameInstructions/docs/Run.rst

 Participants' devices
 ---------------------
 Every participant who wants to participate in a session needs a mobile device (e.g. mobile phone or tablet) with a browser and internet connection.
 Browsers should be up-to-date and javascript and cookies enabled.
-Participants can connect via mobile internet or available wifi.
+Participants can connect via mobile Internet or available wifi.

 Lecturer device
 ----------------